-2.2 Area of Emphasis Long Term Care Injury Reduction 2.2 OSHNC 5-Year Outcome Goal Reduce the Days Away, Restricted, or Transferred (DART) rate in Long Term Care (LTC) Facilities in support of the overall outcome goal of reducing the rate of workplace injuries and illnesses by 15% by the end of FY 2013.
-2.2 OSHNC Annual Outcome Goal The FY 2013 goal is a 3% reduction of the most recent BLS DART rate for NAICS 623XXX through education, training, compliance inspections and consultative visits.
+2.2 Area of Emphasis Long Term Care Injury Reduction 2.2 OSHNC 5-Year Outcome Goal Reduce the injury and illness (DART) rate in Long Term Care (LTC) Facilities in support of the overall outcome goal of reducing the rate of workplace injuries and illnesses by 10% by the end of FY 2018.
+2.2 OSHNC Annual Outcome Goal FY 2015 - Reduce by 2% the NC BLS DART rate for NAICS 623XXX through education, training, compliance inspections and consultative visits.
 Division Participation Compliance; Consultative Services; Education, Training and Technical Assistance; Planning, Statistics and Information Management; Director's Office Indicator Percent change in North Carolina's DART rate in LTC Facilities.
 Source of Data Long Term Care: Released BLS Survey Data for North Carolina for the most current year for NAICS 623XXX, LTC Facilities.
-Baseline The baseline is the average of 2005 and 2006 DART rates from the BLS Survey for North Carolina for NAICS 623XXX, which is 4.8.
+Baseline The baseline is the average of the most current five (5) year DART rates (2007-2011) from the BLS Survey for North Carolina for NAICS 623XXX, which is 4.7.

-- Inspections in LTC Facilities
+Inspections in LTC Facilities

-- Consultative visits in LTC Facilities
+Consultative visits in LTC Facilities

-- Related training events
+Related training events